Principles of Rehabilitation

-Principles and Practice of Rehabilitation
+Principles and Practice of Rehabilitation 2023-24

-Run by School of Medical and Health Sciences
+School of Health Sciences

-Semester 1 & 2
+Module - Semester 1 & 2

 The module may include: • Principles and practice of rehabilitation • Working with special / rural populations • Biomechanics and ergonomics • Practical gym work • Rehabilitation techniques • Group and individual rehabilitation sessions • Practical exercise testing • Pre-discharge fitness assessments • Psychology of illness and injury • Therapeutic relationships • Shared decision working • Patient centered care • Multi disciplinary team working • Intergrated health and social care. • Working across care boundaries • Third sector and voluntary services • Innovative practices